sumitkumar2374/sumitkumar2374/README.md

 - 4th commit list is the preview list
 - 5th commit list is the recheck readme
 - 6th commit list is the fix typo
+- 7th commit list is the final check in readme files